 Pretty Pink: A regular daily routine is particularly important for me.
-Get up early in the morning, work out, then from 9 to 5 in the label office and in the evening to the studio.
+I get up early in the morning, work out, then from 9 to 5 in the label office and in the evening I go to the studio.

 I always have a concrete idea from which I start.
 Usually, it’s a melody that I try to capture on a few initial loops.
 The interplay of bass, drums, and synths is very important to me.
 No doubt, I also always try to work effectively in the studio and use my time resources as sensibly as possible.